-Somehow the conversation switched to Scotch.
+Somehow the conversation switched to scotch.
 Knowing me, I think I overheard you talking and decided to interject.
 You asked if I liked a good single malt.
 Who doesn’t?
 Right?
 You told me that you had something for me and before you left that you would drop it off.
 The next day, in the office was a box of 21 year old Balvenie Portwood.
 I think that is correct.
 I’m too tired to look it up.

-I put the bottle back in its box.
+After the second glass was emptied, I put the bottle back in its box.
 Still smelling the smoky oak and port wine on my lips, I placed the box in the cabinet above the microwave.
 I slept well.
 After work the next day, I returned home.
 It was close to midnight.
 Gleefully thinking about enjoying a glass of my new elixir, I opened the cabinet and was shocked to find less than an inch of scotch left in the bottom of the bottle.

 You are correct Josh, that’s how a good bottle of Scotch is to be consumed.
 Your story reconfirms my decision to not cohabitate.